Comprehensive Software Solutions and Support

 SeaMAX Digital and Analog I/O Software Suite

 The SeaMAX Suite is a collection of configuration/diagnostic utilities and software libraries that enable rapid application development.
-The SeaMAX API, included in the SeaMAX Suite, provides a common application interface for Sealevel SeaI/O, eI/O and SeaDAC data acquisition modules.
+The SeaMAX API, included in the SeaMAX Suite, provides a common application interface for Sealevel SeaI/O, SeaDAC, SeaDAC Lite and eI/O data acquisition modules.
 SeaMAX is designed to simplify application development by requiring little knowledge of the underlying communication protocols of these devices and eliminating the need for low-level programming.
 SeaMAX is available in an unmanaged library and a wrapper library that provides an interface to the API from managed code.

 The Ethernet Configuration Tool is an application included in the SeaMAX Suite for Windows that allows for discovery of DHCP configured devices, and configuration of network settings on network based I/O devices, such as SeaI/O Ethernet, SeaI/O Wireless and eI/O modules.
 The tool also allows for recovery of a network device by MAC address if the network settings are not known.

 SeaMAX comes packaged with example projects for VB 6, C# and C++.
-Additionally, the included SeaMAX API documentation is available in both PDF and HTML format.
+Additionally, the included SeaMAX API documentation is available online in HTML format.

 The SeaMAX Linux package provides an API that supports SeaI/O, SeaDAC and SeaDAC Lite modules.
 SeaMAX Linux is primarily a Modbus communications package with features added to seamlessly integrate support for SeaDAC Lite modules.
 The SeaMAX API also contains an interface for detecting and configuring SeaI/O Ethernet modules.
 The Linux SeaMAX package includes full source code for the library and sample applications with HTML documentation that aids in rapid application development.